gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 ![](/images/kt-imagenet-performance.png){:.align-center}

 #### 3. Non-linear classification on ImageNet
-For a non-linear classifier trained on frozen features from various convolutional layers, the approach of using VGG-16 and transferring knowledge to AlexNet using clustering gives the best performance on ImageNet.
+For a non-linear classifier, using VGG-16 and transferring knowledge to AlexNet using clustering gives the best performance on ImageNet.

 ![](/images/kt-nonlinear-result.png){:.align-center}